 Harm and Trauma

-It is interesting to note that Trauma Studies is a fairly recent field.
-This itself is a testimony to Rene Girard’s thesis that the concern for victims is an unfolding concept even in modern (or rather postmodern) history.
+Trauma Studies is a fairly recent field.
+This fits with Rene Girard’s thesis that the “concern for victims” is an unfolding concept even in modern (indeed, postmodern) history.
 (Read more about Victimization and the Work of Rene Girard.)
 Stemming from histories of harm is the reality of emotional trauma which not only affects individuals but persists transgenerationally.
 Both nature and nurture contribute to the factors that pass it on from person to person.
 Here is a definition from theologian David Carr:

 “Trauma is an overwhelming, haunting experience of disaster so explosive in its impact that it cannot be directly encountered, and influences an individual and group’s behavior and memory in indirect ways.”